-• Code of Ethics: published in 2013 and approved by the highest governance body, the Code of Ethics includes general principles and standards of conduct that must be followed by all the company's professionals, as well as a commitment to act in accordance with values that ensure ethical and responsible behavior that
+Code of Ethics: published in 2013 and approved by the highest governance body, the Code of Ethics includes general principles and standards of conduct that must be followed by all the company's professionals, as well as a commitment to act in accordance with values that ensure ethical and responsible behavior that adheres to all applicable laws.

 All Group employees know and have given their consent in this regard, and are required to comply with it from the time they join the company.
 Any employee of the Group or any other stakeholder may report any alleged breach of the code of ethics that he/she identifies in Group companies or its employees.
-The Group's suppliers, subcontractors and customers must also abide by the principles of the regulated on the basis of I-930/0000/0008 "Policy for Accepting Customers to transport funds".
-In order to satisfy the corresponding obligations, training committee consists of the Corporate Offices of Human Resources and Organization, Control and CSR, managers from the Legal Counsel Department in Spain, and a rotating position selected by the Group's Management.
-It meets at
+The Group's suppliers, subcontractors and customers must also abide by the principles of the Code of Ethics.

+- Crime prevention system: it is based on the "N-0015/830" standard, and it is the mechanism through which potential violations associated with behavior that is inconsistent with the company's values, and which may be considered fraudulent or corrupt, are handled. - Criminal risk map: reflects the criminal risks to which the company is exposed.
+This map has been approved by the Crime Prevention Committee and is updated every year. - System to prevent money laundering and financing of terrorism (ML/F/): regulated on the basis of I-930/0000/0008 "Policy for Accepting Customers to transport funds".
+In order to satisfy the corresponding obligations, training courses were organized for the affected group. - Ethics Committee: body responsible for enforcing the Code of Ethics.
+This committee consists of the Corporate Offices of Human Resources and Organization, Control and CSR, managers from the Legal Counsel Department in Spain, and a rotating position selected by the Group's Management.
+It meets at least once a quarter. - Crime Prevention Committee: the Crime Prevention Committee is tasked with enforcing the law.
-• Crime prevention system: it is based on the "N-0015/830" standard, and it is the mechanism through which potential violations associated with behavior that is inconsistent with the company's values, and which may be considered fraudulent

-• Criminal risk map: reflects the criminal risks to which the company is exposed.
-This map has been approved by the Crime Prevention Committee and is updated